WeNYLee/Learning/Unsupervised Learning/README.md

 For anomaly detection, the goal is to identify rare events or observations which are suspicious.
 That is, they are quite different from the standard ones.

-A latent variable model is used to relate a set of observable variables to a set of unobserved variables (i.e., latent variables).
+A latent variable model is to relate a set of observable variables to a set of unobserved variables (i.e., latent variables).

 Reference:
 1. https://en.wikipedia.org/wiki/Unsupervised_learning